krypted/Heroes-of-Computing/README.md

 # Xcode Project To Create Sticker Apps
 This repo contains the Xcode Project to use as a sticker app.
 Simply download, open the project, replace the stickers in Xcode (the ones here can be deleted in Xcode or from the "Sticker Pack.stickerpack" directory), and replace the iMessage App Icon.stickerpack for a new app icon (what you see in the Stickers slider from Messages).
 Will need certs from your Apple ID as well.
 Can be run on a device from Xcode or should be sufficient to submit to the App Store provided the content meets the developer requirements.

+# Included Images
+This project is in support of an upcoming book I'm working on to celebrate the evolutions that brought us where we are today in the history of computing and nothing I planned on monetizing (I haven't charged for any apps I've put on the app store thus far).
+But here are the stickers in the pack thus far.

 <img src="https://github.com/krypted/Heroes-of-Computing/raw/main/Heroes%20Of%20Computing/The%20ABCs%20of%20Programming%20StickerPackExtension/Stickers.xcstickers/Sticker%20Pack.stickerpack/DEngelbert.sticker/DEngelbert.png" width=100 height=100)>

 <img src="https://github.com/krypted/Heroes-of-Computing/raw/main/Heroes%20Of%20Computing/The%20ABCs%20of%20Programming%20StickerPackExtension/Stickers.xcstickers/Sticker%20Pack.stickerpack/TimBernersLee.sticker/TimBernersLee.png" width=100 height=100)>